Carbon Trail

 Downstream Transportation and Distribution

-Once products are made, they need to reach customers.
+Once manufacturers make products, they need to reach customers.
 This category includes the emissions from shipping products to stores or directly to consumers.

 Processing of Sold Products